Energy in Cyprus: Interconnectors

-The EuroAsia Interconnector will connect Israel, Cyprus and Greece with 2000 MW HVDC undersea power cable.
-It is a leading Project of Common Interest of the European Union and also priority Electricity Highway Interconnector Project.
-Cyprus, as last EU member fully isolated from energy interconnections will be connected to European network.
+The EuroAsia Interconnector will connect Israel, Cyprus, and Greece with a 2000 MW HVDC undersea power cable.
+It is a leading Project of Common Interest of the European Union and also a priority for the Electricity Highway Interconnector Project.
+Cyprus, as the last EU member fully isolated from energy interconnections, will be connected to the European network.

-TheEuroAfrica Interconnector will connect Egypt, Cyprus, and Greece with another 2000 MW HDCV undersea power cable.
-These projects will allow Cyprus to use cheaper and cleaner electricity from the mainland rather than burn imported oil at less efficient and dirtier generators.
+The EuroAfrica Interconnector will connect Egypt, Cyprus, and Greece with another 2000 MW HVDC undersea power cable.
+These projects will allow Cyprus to use cheaper and cleaner electricity from the mainland rather than burn imported oil in less-efficient, dirtier generators.